laggingreflex/require-up/README.md

 # Require-up
 [![npm](https://img.shields.io/npm/v/require-up.svg)](https://www.npmjs.com/package/require-up)

-Require-up introduces a new syntax `'.../'` for requiring modules anywhere up from parent directories.
-Much like NodeJS's default `require`, but it also looks *outside* `node_modules` directories.
-Or like [find-up] but for `require`.
+Require modules from anywhere up the parent directories.
+Like [find-up] but for `require`.

+Optionally, a new syntax (`'.../'`) which will work with regular require/import calls.

 ## Install